gmbonini/image_enhancement/README.md

 The scripts:

--   image_cropper.py: Removes black borders from pictures by detecting them and cropping only the image itself.
+-   image_cropper.py: Removes borders from pictures by detecting them and cropping only the image itself.
+This script have two methods for borders detection, the default method detect black borders and an the optional method detect white borders.
 -   enhance_image_opencv.py: Make adjustments in the image color using only image processing techniques.
 -   enhance_image_gan.py: Make adjustments in the image color using a Deep Learning model that is able to generate images, to perform a fully-automatic color correction and detail enhancement.
 -   enhance_image_skimage.py: Apply a complex image enhancement algorithm to a directory containing images.